Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 - CPU cache, is high-speed, volatile memory which is bigger than the size of registers, helping the processor to reduce memory operations.
 This increases the speed of common operations.
 - It is not very inaccurate to think of the processor’s register as the level 0 cache, smaller and faster than the other layers of cache in between the processor and memory.
 The difference is only that from the point of view of the instruction set, cache access is transparent (the cache is accessed through a memory address that happens to be a cached address at the moment) whereas registers are explicitly referenced in each instruction.

 There will probably be a table to tick what things do, or a 2-4 marker asking what something does and to explain it.
-I’d recommend learning 2 registers in detail, and what 4 just do.
+I’d recommend learning 2 registers in detail, and what 4 do in general.

 ### Von Neumann architecture